The Best Amex Hilton Honors Credit Card Strategy

 No

 This is the best card to start with as it has no annual fee and is a great long-term keeper for your first US credit card.
 Typically it has a pretty strong bonus with a low minimum spend, making the bonus achievable by the average consumer.
-With the current bonus, you can earn 100,000 Hilton Honors points after spending $2,000 in the first three months of card membership.
+At the time of writing, you could earn 100,000 Hilton Honors points after spending $2,000 in the first three months of card membership.

 Once the bonus has been earned, the strategy with this card is to hold it for a year and then hope to receive upgrade offers to the other higher-tier Hilton Honors credit cards.
 We will touch more on upgrade offers in the section below, but it is highly recommended to never close this card, especially if it is your first US American Express card.